Now in stock. Get yours today!

 Works with Sewell Splitters, Boosters and Cat5 Extenders

 Running your HDMI over Cat5 to extend it?
 Or are you running HDMI through splitters, switches, or boosters?
-Don't worry, the IR signal has been tested extensively and will remain intact in the HDMI cable line in all these situations.
+Don't worry, the IR signal has been tested extensively and we know it will work with the following products:

 Extend the length of your IR Repeater's "eyes" with a 3.5mm extension cable